grafana/grafana-api-golang-client/README.md

 # Grafana HTTP API Client for Go

+:warning: This repository is deprecated.
+All further development should go towards https://github.com/grafana/grafana-openapi-client-go (and the underlying Grafana OpenAPI specification)

 This library provides a low-level client to access Grafana [HTTP API](https://grafana.com/docs/grafana/latest/http_api/).

-:warning: This repository is still active but not under heavy development.
-Contributions to this library offering support for the [Terraform provider for Grafana](https://github.com/grafana/terraform-provider-grafana) will be prioritized over generic ones.

 ## Tests